chakra-ui/chakra-ui/CONTRIBUTING.md

 Pull requests need only the :+1: of two or more collaborators to be merged; when the PR author is a collaborator, that counts as one.

+### Before you create a Pull Request

+Before you create a Pull Request we kindly ask you to check whether you have used our commit guide lines while you where commiting on your branch.

+When you create a commit we kindly ask you to follow the convention of `category(scope or module): message` while using one of the following categories:

+- `feat / feature`: all changes for creating a new feature
+- `fix`: fixing a bug (ideally you will reference the issue)
+- `refactor`: use this when you have refactored code without changing anything important
+- `docs`: when changing existing or creating new documentation (i.e. README, docs for usage of lib or cli)
+- `build`: all changes regarding the build system (i.e. added or changed scripts)
+- `test`: all changes regarding tests
+- `ci`: all changes regarding the build system (i.e. github actions, ci systems)
+- `chore`: all changes on the repo that do not touch any of the above categories

 ### Steps to PR

 - Fork of the chakra-ui repository and clone your fork